Jose Trevino Player Props: Yankees vs. Athletics

 Athletics Pitching Rankings

-- The eight strikeouts per nine innings compiled by the Athletics pitching staff ranks 27th in MLB.
+- The pitching staff for the Athletics has a collective eight K/9, the fifth-worst in the league.

-- The Athletics have the last-ranked team ERA among all league pitching staffs (6.08).
+- The Athletics' 6.05 team ERA ranks last among all league pitching staffs.

-- Athletics pitchers combine to surrender 118 total home runs at a clip of 1.5 per game (most in baseball).
+- The Athletics give up the most home runs in baseball (120 total, 1.5 per game).

-- In his last time out on Wednesday, the right-hander threw five innings against the Cleveland Guardians, giving up four earned runs while surrendering nine hits.
+- His most recent appearance came on Friday against the Toronto Blue Jays, when the right-hander went six innings, surrendering four earned runs while allowing six hits.

-- The 29-year-old has put up a 4.21 ERA and 10.5 strikeouts per nine innings across five games this season, while allowing a batting average of .292 to opposing hitters.
+- In 14 games this season, the 29-year-old has a 6.34 ERA and 8.4 strikeouts per nine innings, while giving up a batting average of .274 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.